onegronm/eShopOnWeb-Kubernetes/README.md

 You can also run the applications by using the instructions located in their `Dockerfile` file in the root of each project.
 Again, run these commands from the root of the solution (where the .sln file is located).

-## Planned features
+## Features
-- Deployment DONE
+- Deployment object OK
-- Service with LoadBalancer DONE
+- Configure service with LoadBalancer OK
-- Minikube DONE
+- Minikube for local development OK
-- Draft
 - Healthchecks
-- Secrets
+- Secrets OK
-- Volumes
+- Volumes OK
+- Persistent Volume OK
+- Persistent Volume Claim OK
+- SQL Server container OK
+- AKS deployment OK
-- WebUI
+- Access WebUI
 - ConfigMap
 - Ingress Controller
 - Pod Presets
 - StatefulSet
+- ReplicaSet
 - DeamonSet
 - Resoure usage monitoring
 - Autoscaling